robco/robotframework-aivision/README.md

 ## Keywords

-All keywords below are implemented in `AILibrary` and are available after importing the library.
+All keywords below are implemented in `AIVision` and are available after importing the library.

 | Keyword | Purpose |
 |---|---|